 Founder & President

 Rosier Days Dog Rescue Society was founded by Tara Craigen in October of 2013.
 Tara began volunteering with animals in need at a very young age, starting with a veterinary clinic in 1996.
-She finds purpose in assisting these helpless animals, and is motivated by finding them loving homes who share a mutual interest of helping them live happy, healthy, loving lives.
+She finds purpose in assisting animals who have no one in their corner, and is motivated by finding them loving homes who share a mutual interest of helping them live happy, healthy, loving lives.

 Emily’s introduction to rescue was the addition of her best friend Coco.
 After about a year of owning Coco, Emily joined the Rosier Days team as a foster mom.
 Since becoming a foster, she has only failed once, adding Tucker to her family, while continuing to help rehabilitate others.

 She feels that being a part of such an amazing group of compassionate women, and saving lives feels like a dream come true.
 There is always hard days, but looking back on the happy faces reminds us to keep going!